jadecobra/python_tdd_exercises/source/exceptions/AssertionError/index.rst

     :emphasize-lines: 10

     # NOTES
-    # a dictionary is not False
+    # a dictionary is not the same object as False
-    # a dictionary is not None
+    # a dictionary is not the same object as None
-    # a set is not False
+    # a set is not the same object as False
-    # a set is not None
+    # a set is not the same object as None
-    # a list is not False
+    # a list is not the same object as False
-    # a list is not None
+    # a list is not the same object as None
-    # a tuple is not False
+    # a tuple is not the same object as False
-    # a tuple is not None
+    # a tuple is not the same object as None
-    # a string is not True
+    # a string is not the same object as True
-    # a string is not False
+    # a string is not the same object as False
-    # a string is not None
+    # a string is not the same object as None
-    # a float is not True
-    # a float is not False
-    # a float is not None
-    # an integer is not True
-    # an integer is not False
-    # an integer is not None
-    # True is True
-    # True is not False
-    # True is not None
-    # False is not True
-    # False is False
-    # False is not None
-    # None is not True
-    # None is not False
-    # None is None

 ----

 * I add an `assert statement`_ to see if a tuple_ (anything in parentheses ``( )`` separated by a comma) is the same :ref:`object<everything is an object>` as :ref:`True<test_what_is_true>`

   .. code-block:: python
-    :lineno-start:
+    :lineno-start: 70
     :emphasize-lines: 4

     # assert '' is True